ypriverol/github-paper/REVIEWS.md

    successful projects / groups like bedtools, Lior Pachter's lab?), intermediate projects (hts / samtools?), and larger projects (rOpenSci??) that effectively use GitHub.

+> R/ Thanks for this comment.
+We just added a couple of repositories in the introduction.
+The current version of the manuscript:

+> Individual bioinformatics projects (https://github.com/lgatto/MSnbase) \cite{Gatto15012012},
+  lab repositories (https://github.com/PRIDE-Toolsuite/) \cite{Perez-Riverol01012016}, intermediate projects such as (https://github.com/samtools) and
+  OpenMS (https://github.com/OpenMS) \cite{sturm2008openms}; or global collaborations such as ROpenSci (https://github.com/ropensci) and The Global Allience For Genomics and Health (https://github.com/ga4gh) has found the perfect place in GitHub to share code, ideas and collaborate.

 3. Of course the emphasis on GitHub is challenging.
 We know that this service cannot be indefinite, just as Sourceforge, Google Code,